quachpas/cap_flashcards/README.md

 ## Getting Started

 There are two folders in this repository : LaTeX and Python.

-The LaTeX folder is a playground for templating flashcards using the script.
-It contains basic examples.
+* The LaTeX folder is a playground for templating flashcards using the script.
+It contains basic examples and the models used for creating flashcards.

-The Python folder contains the script, two headers for two distinct ouput format and one footer.
+* The Python folder contains the script, two headers for two distinct ouput format and one footer.
+It also has some basic icons.

 ### Prerequisites

 Install `python3` and `inkscape` ([Installation guide](https://wiki.inkscape.org/wiki/index.php/Installing_Inkscape)), these are required packages.

 The following packages are optional : `latexmk` (necessary to use the `--compile` option).

 ### Installing